 Types of Hyperplasia

 Physiologic hyperplasia is normal, and hyperplasia of the liver allows us to heal from extensive damage.
-(1) Up to 75 percent of someone’s liver can be scarred, and the effects of hyperplasia still allows for recovery.
-(2)
+For example, a person’s liver may have extensive scarring, but the effects of physiologic hyperplasia still allow for recovery.
+(1)

 Compensatory liver hyperplasia affects the liver after injury or damage.
-This is actually beneficial and is what allows liver transplants to work.
+Interestingly, this is actually beneficial and is what allows liver transplants to work.

 Pathologic hyperplasia contributes to cancer and other illnesses.
 Epithelial/ductal hyperplasia and endometrial hyperplasia are two commonly diagnosed pathologic forms.